Omni Stool Firming Supplement Review

 white plastic tub in the foreground, branded with 'Omni Rescue' logo, a picture of a vet holding a dog, and lettering on the front of the tub showing the contents - 1 a day soft chew Omni stool firming supplement for dogs.
 Additional lettering advises that the product is vet formulated.
 In the blurred background are 5 more stacked tubs of Omni supplements for different conditions

 Like us, our dogs have gut biomes that can be negatively impacted by food sensitivities and inflammatory bowel disorders, or simply by that box of half-eaten chicken and chips they found discarded in the local park.
 The results can be messy with soft, smelly poos and some dubious gas emissions!
 But although that may sound light-hearted, it can be distressing for dogs and dog-parents alike, particularly if it’s an ongoing issue.
 Our dog Coco has always had a sensitive tummy and despite elimination diets and various tests, we have never got to the bottom – if you’ll excuse the pun – of what the problem is.
-Consequently, we have always done what we can to boost her natural gut flora with a healthy diet, and now more recently with the addition of this supplement.
-This Omni Stool Firming Supplement Review looks at the pros and cons of this dietary aid, and we look in some detail too at the benefits Coco has experienced as a result of taking it.
+Consequently, we have always done what we can to boost her natural gut flora with a healthy diet, and now more recently with the addition of this dog gut health supplement.
+This review looks at the pros and cons of this dietary aid, and we look in some detail too at the benefits Coco has experienced as a result of taking it.

 Editor’s rating: 4.8 / 5